Firewood and Charcoal for American BBQ Pitmasters.

 New Zealand’s love for smoking with wood and slow cooking with charcoal has peaked along with the popularity of the American style BBQ.
 The term Barbeque is now used by many kiwi smoking enthusiasts to describe slow cooking joints of meat, poultry and fish in offset cookers.

-The smoking revolution is taking place in Auckland homes, specialist bars and restaurants that use quality firewood and charcoal in a range of smoking appliances, including slow offset cookers, Weber kettles, Kamado Joe, Big Green Egg and other BBQ Pit smokers.
+The smoking revolution is taking place in Auckland homes, specialist bars and restaurants that use quality firewood chunks and charcoal in a range of smoking appliances, including slow offset cookers, Weber kettles, Kamado Joe, Big Green Egg and other BBQ Pit smokers.

 Masterclasses with leading NZ Pitmasters demonstrate how to slow cook meat – including brisket, short ribs, pulled pork and chicken – with special rubs, spices and sauces that complement the smoky barbeque flavour.